yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Registration/TC-006_Validate_Empty_Password_Field.md

 2. Access the registration page
 3. Enter a valid email address
 4. Leave the "Password" field empty
-5. Enter a value in the "Repeat Password" field
-6. Select a security question
-7. Enter a valid security answer
+5. Fill in all required fields
-8. Click on the "Register" button
+6. Click on the "Register" button

 ---